aeprl/notyours/README.md

 ## disclaimer

-- notyours does not actively delete ANY detection and is only used for alerts
+- notyours does not actively delete ANY detection (only suspends it) and is mainly used for alerts
 - no piece of information collected in notyours goes anywhere outside of your computer
 - the code is sloppy and heavily vibe coded as i made this quickly being the receiving end of a session hijacking attack